MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/apn-database-submission.md

 -   [APN database schema reference](apn-database-schema-reference.md)

-For more information about what the COSA and the APN database do and how you can use them, see [COSA/APN database](apn-database.md).
+For more information about what COSA and the APN database do and how you can use them, see [COSA/APN database](apn-database.md).